DonaldWhyte/mocking-in-rust-using-double/contents.md

 Term originates from a notion of a _"stunt double"_ in films.

 [NEXT]
-A **test double** is an object or function substituted for a "real" (production ready) code during testing.
+A **test double** is an object or function substituted for production code during testing.

-Should appear exactly the same as a **"real"** production instance to its clients (collaborators).
+Should behave in the same way as the production code.

+Easier to control for testing purposes.

 _note_
 This is how we eliminate these unwanted dependencies from our tests.